lyubafrema/rsschool-cv/cv.md

 ## Code example

-A Needle in the Haystack Kata from Codewars: \*Write a function findNeedle() that takes an array full of junk but containing one "needle".
+A Needle in the Haystack Kata from CODEWARS: _Write a function findNeedle() that takes an array full of junk but containing one "needle".
 After your function finds the needle it should return a message (as a string) that says:
-"found the needle at position " plus the index it found the needle.\*
+"found the needle at position " plus the index it found the needle._

 ```
 function findNeedle(haystack) {